Koyle1/Leipzig_Math_ML_Internship_SS25_RL_Counterexamples/README.md

 For that, he used the *cross-entropy method*.
 In this project, we:

-- reproduced and improved Wagner's code on efficiency and modularity
+- reproduced and improved Wagner's code on efficiency
+- implemented an RL approach based on PPO (Proximal Policy Optimization) and natural graph building
 - implemented new evaluation metrics
-- explored alternative RL algorithms (e.g., PPO)
-- compared the results with Adaptive Monte Carlo Search (Vito & Stefanus, 2023)
+- compared the results with Wagner's approach and Adaptive Monte Carlo Search (Vito & Stefanus, 2023)

-(add whatever else we're about to do :D)

 ## Wagner's Approach